 How to Tell If a Sprinkler System is Leaking

-Listen to the Sprinkler System
+Listen To The Sprinkler System

-We all know what a sprinkler system is really supposed to sound like.
+We all know the sound that a sprinkler system should make.
 People who spend a lot of time in the garden or outside may notice that their sprinkler system simply sounds abnormal to them.
-If the sound of your sprinkler system suddenly changes, then it could indicate that there’s a problem – especially if the sound wasn’t occurring yesterday or the day before that.

-Wet Patches Along the Sprinkler Line
+Wet Patches Along the Sprinkler Line From A Leaking Sprinkler System

-Look right under the recurring wet patch in your lawn or garden, and you are more likely to find the source of the sprinkler leak on your first try.
+If your system is running, and there’s an active sprinkler leak, the water still has to go somewhere.
+This could create a moist surface on your lawn or sidewalk.
+Look under the recurring wet patch in your lawn or garden.
+You are likely to find the source of the sprinkler leak on your first try.

-Remember to examine the rest of the sprinkler line too.
+Remember to examine the rest of the sprinkler supply line too.
 Sometimes you may have more than one leak causing a problem.

 Dead or Dying Patches in the Garden

 Do you notice that your garden isn’t as bright and lively as it was yesterday?
+Look for signs that a sprinkler leak may be present.

 An Increased Water Bill

+Examine water lines along the entire length of your sprinkler system.
 Water is pretty expensive, and a leaking sprinkler system can cost you a lot more.

 Reduced Water Pressure